Logiqx/gps-spikes/gpslogs/gt-31/README.md

 ### Weymouth Speed Week

-The folder "wsw" contains 10 files that were identified using a Python script within [GPS Wizard](https://logiqx.github.io/gps-wizard/).
+The folder "wsw" contains 10 files that were identified using a Python script within the [GPS Wizard](https://logiqx.github.io/gps-wizard/) project.

 #### Method

-The script searches all of the historical SBN files, looking for speeds in excess of 40 knots.
+The Python script processes all of the historical SBN files, searching for speeds in excess of 40 knots.
 Geofencing is applied so that vehicle speeds in excess of 40 knots are ignored.
-The results include files where the board speed exceeded 40 knots and files including spikes exceeding 40 knots.
+The results include files where the board speed exceeded 40 knots, plus files containing spikes in excess of 40 knots.

 The image below illustrates the geofencing, marked in blue: